cjami/CurrencyConverter/README.md

 Modules are set up with the following dependency structure:

-App -> Core, Features
+**App -> Core, Features**

-Features -> Core
+**Features -> Core**

-Core -> Data, DataLocal, DataRemote
+**Core -> Data, DataLocal, DataRemote**

 The app polls for currency updates every second and updates the currency list accordingly.

 The app features offline functionality.

+The app is unit tested and has a simple integration/instrumented test.
+This integration test demonstrates the use of a MockWebServer and appropriate idling of RxJava calls.